-- Check that there is no noise on the communications line. - · Check that the tool in use is properly connected with the target system. - Check that unused pins are being handled correctly. - Confirm that the correct input clock and transfer rate are selected.
-Stable programming might be achieved by setting a lower value for the transfer rate.
+- Check that there is no noise on the communications line. - Check that the tool in use is properly connected with the target system. - Check that unused pins are being handled correctly. - Confirm that the correct input clock and transfer rate are selected.
+Stable programming might be achieved by setting a lower value for the transfer rate. - A target device which differs from the one in use when the project was created is connected.